DMVance/climate-app/README.md

 An unexpected error was solved with "?check_same_thread=False" in the create_engine statement.

 A new-to-me numpy method of unpacking the results of a query was used: np.ravel(results)

+### Bonus: Other Recommended Analyses

+Temperature Analysis I t-test:
+The differences in average temps between June and December are relatively insignificant, ranging from 1 to 6 degrees depending on the station.
+The t-test resulted in a high t-score, indicating the datasets are more different (meaning the results are likely repeatable) and less similar and the probability is very low that the difference is a result of chance (very low p-value).
+I chose to do an unpaired t-test since there are two distinct datasets (temperatures for June and December over multiple years), rather than samples from within a single dataset.

+Temperature Analysis II: Done.

+Daily Rainfall Average: Done.